siimkkoger/obj-recognition-tartu-image-bank/yolov7_custom/README.md

-# Using YOLOv7 as one method for University of Tartu school project.
+# Using YOLOv7 as one method for object recognition for University of Tartu school project.

 We need to find multiple objects from images to be able to add labels to pictures.